Angela Rayner: Political positions

-In 2019 Rayner declared her support for the WASPI campaign for compensation for women affected by government pension age changes.

 A member of the Labour Friends of Palestine and the Middle East, Rayner has condemned the killings of Palestinians during the 2018–2019 Gaza border protests and has repeatedly cited Israeli violations of human rights against Palestinians on social media.

-In October 2020 Rayner called then Conservative MP Chris Clarkson "scum" as he was giving a speech in Parliament, and was rebuked by the Parliament's deputy speaker for doing so.
+In October 2020, Rayner called then Conservative MP Chris Clarkson "scum" as he was giving a speech in Parliament and was rebuked by the Parliament's deputy speaker for doing so.
 She later apologised.
 Clarkson had been critical of Andy Burnham, who had been seeking financial support for Greater Manchester following local restrictions on businesses being introduced.